kevinkk525/pms5003_micropython/README.md

 ## Description and features
 This driver for the [pms5003 air quality sensor](http://www.aqmd.gov/docs/default-source/aq-spec/resources-page/plantower-pms5003-manual_v2-3.pdf) is specifically made for micropython.
-It can be used with esp32 (tested on [esp32_loboris fork](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo)) and will not work on esp8266 as it only has one UART.
+It should be usable on all ports that have a uart with configurable baudrate.
-It is completely based on uasyncio
+It is completely based on uasyncio.

 The driver covers all features of the device:
 * sleep mode and wake up by pin and uart